 Highways and bridges are earthy matters and a geotechnical engineer is just the kind of person to delve into the deep subject of what’s below ground.
-We spoke with a geotechnical engineer, one of our four types of engineers, during National Engineering Month to find out about his work on B.C. highways.
+We spoke with a geotechnical engineer, one of our six types of engineers, during National Engineering Month to find out about his work on B.C. highways.
 Meet Warren Lemky, regional geotechnical design engineer, based out of the Ministry of Transportation and Infrastructure’s Prince George office.

 Warren, what’s your role as a geotechnical engineer?

-My responsibility is basically to ensure the foundational integrity of the road system and to make sure the slopes above and below the highways are stable, so the roads are safe to travel.
+My responsibility is to ensure the foundational integrity of the road system and to make sure the slopes above and below the highways are stable, so the roads are safe to travel.

 Geotechnical engineering is the study of how soil and rock behave and the design of foundations, slopes and structures built upon them.
 As a geotech, I look at geological conditions along B.C.’s road network and how they may affect soil behaviour under changing circumstances.

 I look at how rock and soil respond to different forces like those that occur naturally in the environment, and how they are affected by loads put on them.
 Typically, there are three main elements at play: ground water conditions, type of soil and/or rock, and the overall terrain of the area – what’s above or below.

 What is your typical day?